 - Your machine will run at the top of its game for many years

-- Clean rails and wheels
+- Cleaned rails and wheels

-- Tensioned eccentric nuts / v-wheels
+- Tightened eccentric nuts / v-wheels

-- Lubricating linear rails
+- Lubricated linear rails

 - Checking for loose fasteners